 West Nile Virus (WNV) is a mosquito-borne viral infection that can cause inflammation of the brain.
 It is spread to humans by the bite of infected mosquitoes, primarily Culex pipiens.
 A mosquito is infected by biting a bird carrying the virus.
 WNV is not spread by person-to-person contact or directly from birds to people.
 Anyone living in an area where virus activity is present is at risk of contracting this disease, however, the elderly and persons with comprised immune systems are more likely to become seriously ill.
 Symptoms generally occur 5 to 15 days after being bitten by an infected mosquito.
 Most infections are mild and symptoms include slight fever, headache, rash or swollen nodes.
 More severe symptoms include rapid onset of severe headache, high fever, stiff neck, disorientation, muscle weakness, and coma.

 To identify areas where viruses are circulating, and help access the threat to public health, the Connecticut Agricultural Experiment Station (CAES) conducts annual mosquito trapping and testing from June through October.
-Traps at sites in southwestern (Fairfield and New Haven counties) and in central (greater Hartford area) Connecticut are responsible for collecting 95% of WNV infected mosquitoes.
+Traps at sites in southwestern (Fairfield and New Haven counties) and in central (greater Hartford area) Connecticut are responsible for collecting WNV infected mosquitoes.

-The Westport Weston Health District encourages residents to take personal and homeowner precautions to limit their exposure to mosquitoes, particularly in the hours around dusk and dawn.
+The Westport Weston Health District encourages residents to take personal and homeowner precautions to limit their exposure to mosquitoes, particularly in the hours from dusk to dawn.